Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • Your tuberculosis test results if you are travelling from a country that requires the test

-If you intend to bring any dependent relatives with you to the UK on the Charity Worker visa, then you will also need to submit documents to prove your relationships with them such as marriage certificates or children’s birth certificates.
+If you intend to bring any dependent relatives to the UK on the Charity Worker visa, you must also submit documents to prove your relationships with them, such as marriage certificates or children’s birth certificates.

 Person choosing document in folder